 Wayne May has ignored the following points:

-May is yet to produce an Internal Map as suggested by Dr. Sorenson and others, which is common sense.
-He, like Meldrum, have unfortunately put the cart before the horse.
+May has yet to produce an Internal Map, as Dr. Sorenson and others suggested, which is common sense.
+He, like Meldrum, has unfortunately put the cart before the horse.